-Persistent drought has made saving water this summer especially important.
-But did you know saving water also saves energy?
+Persistent drought has made saving water important but did you know saving water also saves energy?

-More than 19% of the energy used in California goes to water-related activities, whether it’s treating, pumping and conveying water to your home, heating the water for your shower, or treating the wastewater that leaves your home.
+More than 19 percent of the energy used in California goes to water-related activities, whether it’s treating, pumping and delivering water to your home, heating the water for your shower, or treating wastewater.

-By brushing up on your water-saving tips and spreading the word to your friends and family, you can continue to help California maintain an adequate water supply and conserve electricity this summer:
+By brushing up on your water-saving tips and spreading the word to your friends and family, you can continue to help California conserve water and electricity:

 In the Home